Topics In Developmental Psychology And Human Development

 Learning disabilities

-Developmental psychology topics in adulthood
+Developmental psychology and human development topics in adulthood

-The effect of technology use on human behavior is an increasingly common developmental psychology research topic in relation to how it effects social development, emotional development, and personality.
+The effect of technology use on human behavior is an increasingly common developmental psychology research topic in relation to how it affects social development, emotional development, and personality.
 Of particular interest is the proliferation of social media.
 Many articles and studies have examined the developmental implications of the role social media plays in modern culture.
-For example, in one case study, researchers found a connection between certain types of social media use and depression in young adults, stating that the “question of how online experiences are linked to health and well-being is essential”.
+For example, in one case study, researchers found a connection between certain types of social media use and depression in young adults, stating that the “question of how online experiences are linked to health and well-being is essential.”

 Developmental psychology topics in older adults